-- Parallelism, JavaScript still does not support parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives.
+- Parallelism, JavaScript lacking proper support for parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives.

-- Parallelism, JavaScript still does not support parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is never "cleaned up"
+- Parallelism, JavaScript lacking proper support for parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is only cleaned up by calls to free().
+Similar to C.

-- Parallelism, JavaScript still does not support parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is never "cleaned up" - Slow, Compilation and initialization of an asm.js module is slow. - Still has to parse normal JavaScript - JavaScript does not come in a "compressed" format i.e. a binary syntax
+- Parallelism, JavaScript lacking proper support for parallelism - No data parallelism, e.g. no SIMD instructions - o No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is only cleaned up by calls to free().
+Similar to C. - Slow, Compilation and initialization of an asm.js module is slow. - Still has to parse normal JavaScript - JavaScript does not come in a "compressed" format i.e. a binary syntax

-- Parallelism, JavaScript still does not support parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is never "cleaned up" - Slow, Compilation and initialization of an asm.js module is slow. - Still has to parse normal JavaScript - JavaScript does not come in a "compressed" format i.e. a binary syntax - Hard to scale, in order to grow asm.js to support more constructs from typed languages, JavaScript must also grow
+- Parallelism, JavaScript lacking proper support for parallelism - No data parallelism, e.g. no SIMD instructions - No task parallelism, e.g. shared memory or other parallel primitives. - No garbage collection, asm.js has no garbage collection, the HEAP array is only cleaned up by calls to free().
+Similar to C. - Slow, Compilation and initialization of an asm.js module is slow. - Still has to parse normal JavaScript - JavaScript does not come in a "compressed" format i.e. a binary syntax - Hard to scale, in order to grow asm.js to support more constructs from typed languages, JavaScript must also grow